MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/collect-data-to-troubleshoot-sql-connectivity-issues.md

 1. On the client computer, start **Problem Steps Recorder** (psr.exe), and then select **Start Record**.

-   This will accurately capture all user actions that preceded the issue, and save the results to a .zip file.
+   This tool will accurately capture all user actions that preceded the issue, and save the results to a .zip file.

 1. Start the network capture on all computers.